microsoft/microsoft-ui-xaml-specs/active/NumberBox/NumberBox.md

 ## Is this the right control?

-Use a **NumberBox** control to recieve and display formatted numeric values such as currency, IP addresses, and telephone numbers.
+Use a **NumberBox** control to receive and display formatted numeric values such as currency, IP addresses, and telephone numbers.
 A **NumberBox** can also be enabled with basic calculator support to compute multiplication, division, addition, and subtraction across order of operations on entered equations.

 ## Examples
 <!-- Use this section to explain the features of the API, showing